A Workshop on Writing: Personal Reflections

 I like to think of writing as a conversation.
 When I write, I genuinely try to interact with other scholars and to truly engage the current state of scholarship.
 I mentioned earlier that one of the “why’s” of writing is passionate persuasion.

-In my scholarly work, therefore, I try to move the needle, that is, I write to actually persuade others who don’t currently hold to the view I am advocating (rather than merely “preaching to the converted,” as it were).
+In my scholarly work, therefore, I try to move the needle.
+That is, I write to actually persuade others who don’t currently hold to the view I am advocating.
+In this way, I avoid “preaching to the converted,” as it were).
 In order to impact current scholarship, I aim to meet on the common ground of textual and historical evidence.
 In doing so, I try to focus my critique on the leading scholar(s) in the field.

 Writing with Others